chcaru/pinit/README.md

 # pinit

 This is a simple image board.
-It uses Angular, Angular Material Design, NodeJS, and WebSockets to provide a realtime image board.
+It uses [Angular](https://angularjs.org/), [Angular Material](https://material.angularjs.org/latest/), [NodeJS](http://nodejs.org/), and WebSockets to provide a realtime image board.

 ## Setup:
-1. Execute the install script or install NodeJS and MongoDB some other way:
+1. Execute the install script or install [NodeJS](http://nodejs.org/) and [MongoDB](https://www.mongodb.org/) some other way:
 ```shell
   install.sh
   ```